andrewt0301/hse-acos-course/docs/part1ca/01_Introduction/lecture.md

 ## Homework

+__NOTE: this is a self-study activity, do not need to hand in, no checking no score.__

 * Finish installing all required software.
 * Save a link to the SSH public key to the [table]( https://docs.google.com/spreadsheets/d/1KVsUGHUl74Pfrx0GYiF2V-Cw0mFbVQ3428475FQKsDE/edit?usp=sharing).